tangxiaocheng/GithubClient/README.md

 - [Inject everything - ViewHolder and Dagger 2 (with Multibinding and AutoFactory example)](http://frogermcs.github.io/inject-everything-viewholder-and-dagger-2-example/)

 This code was originally prepared for my presentation at Google I/O Extended 2015 in Tech Space Cracow. http://www.meetup.com/GDG-Krakow/events/221822600/

+# Update
+1. Update the whole project dependency.
+Update to androidx
+2. Get rid of 'com.google.auto.factory' to fix the build problem.
+3. add kotlin-kapt for supporting scabbard, otherwirs, scabbard won't work.